Student Loan Forgiveness: What You Need to Know

 This relief for Pell borrowers is an important piece of racial equity in terms of cancellation.
 The civil rights counsel for the Student Borrower Protection Center are more likely to come from low-wealth households, have student debt, as well as borrow in higher quantities.

-Will student loan forgiveness happen?
+Will Biden student loan forgiveness happen?

 The White House is expected to face lawsuits over the plan.
 The Congress has never given the president the explicit authority to cancel.
 We don’t know, how that whether it can affect the timetable for student loan forgiveness.